Lutetium (177Lu) vipivotide tetraxetan: History

 Efficacy was evaluated in PSMAfore (NCT04689828), a randomized, multicenter, open-label trial enrolling 468 participants with prostate-specific membrane antigen-positive metastatic castration-resistant prostate cancer and progression on one androgen receptor pathway inhibitor, who the investigator considered appropriate for delay of taxane-based chemotherapy.
 Participants were randomized (1:1) to receive Lu-PSMA-617 (7.4 GBq [200 mCi] every six weeks for six doses) or a change in androgen receptor pathway inhibitor.
 Participants who progressed on the androgen receptor pathway inhibitor arm were allowed to crossover to the experimental therapy.

-The US Food and Drug Administration granted the application for Lu-PSMA-617 priority review and breakthrough therapy designations.
+The US Food and Drug Administration granted the application for Lutetium (^{177}Lu) vipivotide tetraxetan priority review and breakthrough therapy designations.

+Efficacy for lutetium (^{177}Lu) vipivotide tetraxetan used with in combination with androgen receptor pathway inhibitor therapy was evaluated in PSMAddition (NCT04720157), a randomized, multicenter, open-label trial in participants with PSMA-positive mAPMN/S prostate cancer.
+Participants were randomized (1:1) to receive either lutetium (^{177}Lu) vipivotide tetraxetan (7.4 GBq [200 mCi] every 6 weeks for 6 doses) in combination with an androgen receptor pathway inhibitor (n=572) or an androgen receptor pathway inhibitor alone (n=572).
+The administered androgen receptor pathway inhibitor per investigator's choice included abiraterone, apalutamide, enzalutamide, darolutamide, or another androgen receptor pathway inhibitor.
+Treatment with androgen receptor pathway inhibitor in both arms could be continued until progressive disease or unacceptable toxicity.
+Participants received a gonadotropin-releasing hormone agonist or antagonist concurrently or had a bilateral orchiectomy.

 Society and culture

-Regulatory status
+Legal status

-In October 2022, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Pluvicto, intended for the treatment of prostate cancer.
-The applicant for this medicinal product was Novartis Europharm Limited.
-Lu-PSMA-617 was approved for medical use in the European Union in December 2022.
+Lutetium (^{177}Lu) vipivotide tetraxetan was approved for medical use in the United States in March 2022, and in the European Union in December 2022.

+Names

+Lutetium (^{177}Lu) vipivotide tetraxetan is the international nonproprietary name and the United States Adopted Name.

+Lutetium (^{177}Lu) vipivotide tetraxetan is sold under the brand name Pluvicto.